 MSP has two designated remain overnight (RON) parking areas.
 RON A is located southeast of T1 Concourse G, accessible by Taxiway B, and is used by Delta Air Lines for narrowbody RON parking.
 RON A can accommodate a maximum of seven narrowbody aircraft or a combination of widebody aircraft and reduced narrowbody positions.
 RON B is located east of Runway 35 with access from Taxilane S. While this location is available for RON operations, the area's primary use is as a deicing pad.
 The LTP identified and addresses the need for additional RON capacity based on airline needs.
 The existing deicing capability meets the future demand of aircraft operations.
 An additional deicing pad is proposed in the preferred airfield layout (Exhibit ES-8) north of the T2 expansion.
-This is to acknowledge the shift in need for deicing capability south of Runway 12R-30L, which is based on the shift in gate allocation to T2 than what exists today.
+This is to acknowledge the increase in gates at T2 and to reduce the number of runway crossings during winter months.